Moringa is an incredible superfood, but nobody is mixing in Moringa powder just for its taste.

 - Relieves pain and sore muscles due to inflammation

-- Helps relieve headaches and toothaches
+- It helps relieve headaches and toothaches

-- Acts as an anti inflammatory
+- It acts as an anti-inflammatory

 - Promotes healthy lungs, throat, mouth, skin, ears, and stomach lining